jeremyrperry/geolocation/README.txt

 Geolite Binary Database Page - http://dev.maxmind.com/geoip/geoip2/geolite2/
 Geolite Binary Database Download - http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz

-Further RDBMS setup instructions can be found in rdbms_geolocation_instructions.txt.
+Further RDBMS setup instructions can be found in docs/rdbms_geolocation_instructions.txt.

-If you are using the binary database, please see binary_db_instructions.txt for further setup instructions.
+If you are using the binary database, please see docs/binary_db_instructions.txt for further setup instructions.

 Maxmind's full subscription GeoIP databases can be downloaded from the appropriate section of the site.